agahungu/bi-portfolio/README.md

 # Project 1 : Retail store analysis

+## Key objectives :

+- Identify which vendor to keep and wich to get rid of

 ## Data discovery :

 All the datasets used in this project are extracted from the YugabyteDB GitHub repository.